NileshB1/springboot-kafka-tutorial/README.md

 ## The Project

-This project demonstrate how to integrate Apache Kafka in Spring Boot application
+This project demonstrates how to integrate Apache Kafka in Spring Boot application
 - Create Kafka Topic, Producer and Consumer
 - Exchange simple String messages between Producer and Consumer using Kafka broker
 - Exchange JSON messages between Producer and Consumer using Kafka broker